Provisional IRA Belfast Brigade: Supergrasses

 In the 1980s, the Belfast Brigade was hard hit by the use of supergrass informers.
 These were IRA men who were either recruited as informers by the RUC or who were offered immunity from prosecution in return for testifying against other IRA men.
 Although the supergrass system was ultimately not very successful in securing the conviction of IRA men, it led to many IRA volunteers being arrested and detained for long periods while they were awaiting trial.

 The episode began with the arrest of Belfast IRA man Christopher Black in 1981.
-After securing assurances that he would have protection from prosecution, Black gave statements that lead to 38 arrests.
+After securing assurances that he would have protection from prosecution, Black gave statements that led to 38 arrests.
 On 5 August 1983, 22 members of the Provisional IRA were sentenced to a total of 4,000 years in prison based on Black's testimony.
 (Eighteen of these convictions were overturned on appeal on 17 July 1986.)
 Up to 600 paramilitaries were arrested under the supergrass scheme, many of them from the Belfast Brigade.

 The subsequent fear of informers within the Belfast Brigade did much to diminish the effectiveness of its units.
 While, during the 1970s, the Brigade had been the most active of the IRA's command areas, in the 1980s and 1990s, the IRA's rural units became relatively more important within the organisation.
 Informers were one aspect of this shift, other factors cited include, "the increasing sophistication of the IRA's enemies in Belfast and Derry," and the electoral strategy of Sinn Féin, which meant that, "In Belfast IRA operations had been scaled down."

 In 1990, senior Sinn Féin and IRA figure Danny Morrison was arrested in a house in Belfast where an informer was being interrogated.
 In 2005, Denis Donaldson, a former Belfast IRA man and senior Sinn Féin worker, was "outed" as an informer.
-He was later killed in his holiday home in Donegal.
+He was later killed in his holiday home in County Donegal.
 The most senior alleged informer in the Belfast IRA was Freddie Scappaticci, who was the head of the IRA's Internal Security Unit from 1980 to 1990.
-Scappattici continues to deny the allegations that he was an informer.
-The fact that the charge is considered to be credible, however, shows the extent to which the fear of informers permeated the Belfast IRA.